shredding/stellar-bot/README.md

 Here are a few features we want to highlight:

-- *almost* instance deposit and withdrawal
+- *almost* instance deposit and withdrawals
 - anonymous deposits
 - easy and cross plattform tipping (reddit, twitter)
 - on-platform balance checks